 1. Sign Up at the Utah Organ Donor Registry

 To confirm your intention to be an organ donor, begin by registering with the state organ donor database at Yes!
 Utah Donor Registry.
 It takes just a few minutes to register online.
-Or, you can download a registration form and sign up by mail.
 After your death, medical personnel will search the state donor registry and easily locate your wish to be a donor.

 2. Use Your Utah Driver’s License to Show You Are an Organ Donor

 When you get a new driver’s license in Utah, you will be asked whether you would like to be an organ donor.
 If you say yes, the word “Donor” and a red “Y” will appear on the front of your license, and your information will be forwarded to the state organ donor registry.
 (If you’ve used your driver’s license to indicate that you want to donate, you don’t have to register online.)
 For more information, see the Yes!
-Utah Donation Facts and Questions.
+Utah Understand Donation.

 3. Include Organ Donation in Your Advance Health Care Directive